nyukhalov/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

+#### 1. Distortion correction.

+The first step of my pipeline of to applying distortion correction to the input image.
+I used the method `undistort` described above.

-#### 1. Provide an example of a distortion-corrected image.
+Here's an example of its output:

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![image](./output_images/undistort-single.jpg)

+#### 2. Color and Gradient thresholding.

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+The next step of the pipeline is performing color transforms, gradients or other methods to create a thresholded binary image.

-The `filter_color_n_gradient` method takes in an image and uses a combination of color and gradient thresholds to generate a binary image.
+The `filter_color_n_gradient` function takes in an image and uses a combination of color and gradient thresholds to generate a binary image.

 After trying different combinations of color thresholding I found that thresholding the HLS-S channel works pretty well in good lighting conditions, but does not work well in shadows.
 Also, the S channel selects too many features under some lighting conditions.